EmbedITCZ/jbehave-support/jbehave-support-core/docs/Web-testing.md

 - DISMISS - for dismissing alert dialog
 - CLICK
 - DOUBLE_CLICK
-- FORCE_CLICK - for clicking on enabled but invisible elements
+- FORCE_CLICK - for clicking on enabled but invisible elements (works only in browsers with javascript enabled)
 - FILL - for inserting text value
 - CLEAR - for clearing text value of input/textarea
 - PRESS - for pressing special keys from the org.openqa.selenium.Keys enum